Hacker0x01/docs.hackerone.com/docs/changelog/2022/march.md

 Retesting time limit has been increased from **24** hours to **72** hours.

 ### Hacker recruitment improvements
-We’re improving our Invitation Engine implementing machine learning and harnessing its benefits such as forecasting customer requirements more accurately, providing our hacker community with much more personalized recommendations and boosting our operational efficiency.
+We’re improving our Invitation Engine, implementing machine learning and harnessing its benefits such as forecasting customer requirements more accurately, providing our hacker community with much more personalized recommendations and boosting our operational efficiency.